After successfully building the radio club's DMR repeated with Russell VK4DCM,

 for details on the ARA radio Interface module.

-I made use on a Tait T2020 Dual Band fitted with a T80 interface card and a Repeater Builder's RB-RIM-Lite I imported from the USA for about $100AUD.
+I made use on a Tait T2020 UHF Band fitted with a T80 interface card and a Repeater Builder's RB-RIM-Lite I imported from the USA for about $100AUD.

 I can access this radio from my handheld radios on low power from about five kilometers away.
 This is very handy for me as I can be in communication about the house and nearby, Something I cannot do via the local analogue and DMR Mt Cotton VKRDB repeaters.